vhanded/corona-sdk/README.md

 ---
 ###Basic Integration: Quick Start Guide

-1. Add `chartboost.lua` to your project (in the root or any sub-directory)
+To get started, add `chartboost.lua` to your project (in the root or any sub-directory).

-2. Import the Chartboost SDK into any source file that uses Chartboost, and set an instance variable.
+Next, import the Chartboost SDK into any source file that uses Chartboost, and set an instance variable.
 No matter where you get the Chartboost instance, it will be the same exact object.
 Importing the library will not pollute the `globals` table at all.

 ```lua
 local cb = require "chartboost"
 ```

-3. Add the following to the section of your code where you initialize things:
+After that, add the following to the section of your code where you initialize things:

 ```lua
 -- Initialize Chartboost